 I am excited to be here today with Maggie Rose.
 She is such a champion for women in the Music Industry and is a big platform for me.
 She talks about her journey as a musician, encountering roadblocks in the industry due to gender and what we can do about it.

 She has been in Nashville for 13 years and she moved from the DC area when she was 19.
 She had a lot of heavy hitters surrounding her from the beginning.
 She was singing a lot of country songs on the radio in the early years of her career.
 She learned from the best songwriters at 19 years young.
 It was very formative and she was finding her voice but she was also dealing with a lot of politics.
 In the last 6 years after removing herself from that scene and being an independent artist, she found herself on a more soulful lane in making American rock and soul.
-It’s been a wild journey.
+It’s been a wild journey making space at the table for women.
 Being a woman and having that perspective has influenced it a lot.

 She has learned a lot from being surrounded by people who have been in the business a lot longer than her.
 She was green and malleable and impressionable.
 She was very aware how the success or failure will impact those who are involved.
 That is a lot of pressure for someone in her teens.
 Maggie was very polite, eager to please, wanted to conform and be liked, and that came with her to Nashville.
 With the great resources surrounding her, she started realizing what her own capabilities are.
 She saw that a lot of women having evolution in Nashville.
 Her genre evolved with her surroundings.
 When Maggie was growing up, she mentioned that women ruled country radio.